NuevoFoundation/workshops/content/english/sql_workshop/activity7/_index.md

 ![Explain](../activity5/assets/max_min.png)

-#### Using the database called 'items' with a column labeled 'object', find the 'key' with the smallest height.
+#### Using the database called 'items' with columns labeled 'object' and 'height', find the 'key' with the smallest height.
 {{%notice tip%}}
+You can display the entire database using the command from activity 1.

 * Hint 1: Remember the advice from the Galactic Federation: `SELECT [column/column property] FROM [database] [optional condition];`

 * Hint 2: Condition: `WHERE [column_name] [IN()/NOT IN()];`